wizli595/The_Shop/README.md

 ```
 ### Routes List
-For an easy way the see all routes with methods and the path plus the controller of it
+For an easy way to see all routes with their methods, paths, and their respective controllers.

 ```
 # Display all routes